pramodsinghwalmart/AI_Conf_London/README.md

 Capsnet for NLP with Keras
 Capsule Text Classification

-# Step-By-Step Guide for Running CapsNet on Kubeflow
+# Step-By-Step Guide for Running  Attention Network on Kubeflow

 1. Access the Code - Clone the github repo